checkout/frames-ios/CONTRIBUTING.md

 When reporting issues, please include the following:

 * The version of Xcode you're using
-* The version of iOS or macOS you're targeting
+* The version of iOS you're targeting
 * The full output of any stack trace or compiler error
 * A code snippet that reproduces the described behavior, if applicable
 * Any other details that would be useful in understanding the problem